 RUNAWAY YOUTH: An individual who is less than 18 years of age and who absents himself or herself from home or a place of legal residence without the permission of a parent or legal guardian.
-(Section 387(4) of the RHY Act, 34 USC § 11279)
+(Section 387(4) of the RHY Act, 34 U.S.C. § 11279(4))

-SAFE AND APPROPRIATE EXITS: Settings that reflect achievement of the intended purposes of the Transitional Living Programs as outlined in section 382(a) of the Act.
-Examples of safe and appropriate exits are exits to the following: (1) private residence of a parent, guardian, another adult relative, or another adult that has the youth's best interest in mind and can provide a stable arrangement; (2) another residential program if the youth's transition to the other residential program is consistent with the youth's needs; or (3) independent living if consistent with the youth's needs and abilities.
-(45 CFR § 1351.1)
+SAFE AND APPROPRIATE EXITS: Settings that reflect achievement of the intended purposes of the Transitional Living Programs as outlined in section 382(a) of the RHY Act.
+Examples of safe and appropriate exits are exits (1) to the private residence of a parent, guardian, another adult relative, or another adult that has the youth's best interest in mind and can provide a stable arrangement; (2) to another residential program if the youth's transition to the other residential program is consistent with the youth's needs; or (3) to independent living if consistent with the youth's needs and abilities.
+(45 CFR 1351.1)